 6. Guaranty Fund

-In extreme situations, where a Clearing Member default exhausts the Guaranty Fund, the remaining Clearing Members can be called for additional funds under Powers of Assessment.
+In extreme situations, where a Clearing Member default exhausts the Guaranty Fund and the Clearing House Second Contribution, the remaining Clearing Members can be called for additional funds under Powers of Assessment.
 Powers of Assessment is limited to a set multiple of a Clearing Member's current Guaranty Fund contribution.

 Rules have been developed in order to deal with the exhaustion of all Clearing House financial resources to ensure it remains solvent and can continue to operate.